Action convergence of general hypergraphs and tensors: Introduction

-From the rise of graph limits theory two different cases have been mostly considered.
-The first case is the limits of dense graphs, i.e.\ when the graphs considered in the sequence have asymptotically number of edges proportional to the square of the number of vertices.
+From the rise of graph limits theory, two different cases have been mostly considered.
+The first case is the limits of dense graphs, i.e.\ when the number of edges of the graphs in the sequence is asymptotically proportional to the square of the number of vertices.
 This case, where the limit objects are called graphons (from graph functions), is now very well understood thanks to the contributions of L.\ Lovász, B.\ Szegedy, C.\ Borgs and J.\ Chayes among others \cite{BORGS20081801,Lovsz2007SzemerdisLF, LOVASZ2006933}.
-The dense graph limit convergence is metrized by the so called “cut-metric” and is equivalent to the convergence of homomorphism densities.
-The completion of the set of all graphs in this metric is compact, i.e. every graph sequence has a convergent sub-sequence, which is a very useful property.
-A shortcoming of the dense graph limit theory is that it has not enough expressive power to study graphs in which the number of edges is sub-quadratic in the number of vertices.
+The dense graph limit convergence is metrized by the cut-metric and is equivalent to the convergence of homomorphism densities.
+The completion of the set of all graphs in this metric is compact, i.e. every graph sequence has a convergent subsequence, which is a very useful property.
+A shortcoming of the dense graph limit theory is that it has not enough expressive power to study graph sequences in which the number of edges is sub-quadratic in the number of vertices.
 In fact, every sparse graph is considered to be similar to the empty graph in this metric.
 An important generalization of this theory are $L^p-$graphons \cite{LpGraphons1,Lpgraphon2}.
 The other case that has been well studied are graph sequences with uniformly bounded degree and the associated notion of convergence was introduced by I.\ Benjamini and O.\ Schramm \cite{BenjaminiLimit} and it has a stronger version called local-global convergence \cite{local-global1,Hatami2014LimitsOL}.
 The limits of such convergent sequences can be represented as objects called graphings.
-For a complete treatment of these topics see the monograph by L.\ Lovász \cite{LovaszGraphLimits}.
+For a thorough treatment of these topics see the monograph by L.\ Lovász \cite{LovaszGraphLimits}.